C

 Special Considerations: Coastal Environment, Salt Spray & High Humidity

-Salt mist corrosion: 60-70% of seafood factories are located in coastal zones (less than 5 km from the sea) in Samut Sakhon, Samut Prakan, Songkhla, Ranong, and Surat Thani.
+Salt mist corrosion: most seafood factories sit in coastal provinces close to the sea or river mouths -- Samut Sakhon, Samut Prakan, Songkhla, Ranong, and Surat Thani.
 Salt-laden air corrodes steel structures 2-3 times faster than inland factories.
 Mounting structures must meet C4-C5 corrosion protection per ISO 12944: Aluminium 6005-T5 anodized or hot-dip galvanized steel with 80+ um zinc coating.
 Bolts and nuts must be Stainless Steel 316L (not 304 -- 304 cannot withstand salt).
 Structural cost increases 10-20% versus standard but extends lifespan from 15 to 25 years.

 High humidity and solar panels: southern and coastal Thailand maintains 75-90% relative humidity year-round.
 High humidity increases PID (Potential Induced Degradation) risk, potentially degrading panels 0.5-1%/year beyond warranty coverage.
 Select panels with IEC 62804 PID-Free certification, inverters with PID recovery function, and correct grounding configuration (positive ground for N-Type or PID box for P-Type).
 Humidity also accelerates moss and algae buildup during rainy season -- clean panels every 2-3 months instead of the standard 4-6 month interval for inland factories.